Statement by the President and CEO Håkan Buskhe:

 Press and analyst meeting

-Saab invite to a press and analyst meeting, where CEO Håkan Buskhe and CFO Magnus Örnberg present the 2016 year-end result.
+Saab is pleased to invite to a press and analyst meeting, where CEO Håkan Buskhe and CFO Magnus Örnberg present the Saab Group 2017 year-end result.

 Address: Grand Hôtel, Blasieholmshamnen 8, Stockholm, Sweden